A Quantum Algorithm with Polylogarithmic Depth per Trotter Step for the Extended Hubbard Model: Results

 applies exactly the overall phase $e^{-i t^{\prime}_{AB} N_A N_B}$.
 Note that the gates $P_b$ can be applied in parallel.
 The obtained phase $e^{-i t^{\prime}_{AB} N_A N_B}$ is first imprinted on the ancilla qubits that record the product $N_A N_B$.
 We must uncompute the quantum multiplier to transfer the phase back to the qubits that represent the quantum state.

 To reuse already computed occupation numbers, we initiate Q2FMM from the finest level, where each box represents one lattice site.
 At this level, the time evolution is computed by the interaction between individual qubits that are in each other's interaction list.
 For the coarser levels, the occupation number of the boxes is obtained by summing the occupation numbers of their children.
 To avoid the premature erasure of information stored in ancilla qubits from previous levels, we defer uncomputing until all evolving phases have been evaluated.
 Therefore, the full quantum circuit can be partitioned into a compute phase and an uncompute phase.
-In the compute phase, adapted to the 2D architecture, each level in Eq.~\eqref{eq:time_total} is implemented as illustrated in Fig.~\ref{fig:2d_algo}.
-At the finest level, where interactions are restricted to single grid points, we apply the time evolution operator directly.
-For the other levels, we proceed as follows: \begin{enumerate} \item We first obtain the occupation number of each box at the current level by summing the values of its four children using quantum adders. \item Subsequently, we implement the evolution in Eq.~\eqref{eq:time_l} with these occupation numbers by means of the quantum multiplier. \end{enumerate} This procedure is recursively repeated to transverse the entire hierarchy.
-Note that after the summation, every four child boxes are efficiently merged into their corresponding parent box, as illustrated in Fig.~\ref{fig:2d_algo}.

-Since the quantum adders and multipliers are reversible, the uncomputing merely decomposes the per-box sums and leaves the accumulated phase intact, so it is safe to perform.
-As illustrated in Fig.~\ref{fig:box_uncompute}, this operation must be applied to each box in the reverse order of their execution in the compute phase.
-As a concrete example, a quantum circuit for the $0^\text{th}$-order Q2FMM is presented in Appendix~\ref{sec:overall_circuit}, shown for a one-dimensional lattice for illustrational simplicity.
+In the compute phase, we start from the finest level, where interactions are restricted to single grid points, and we apply the time evolution operator directly.
+For each of the other levels, we proceed as follows: \begin{enumerate} \item We first obtain the occupation number of each box at the current level by summing the values of its four children using quantum adders. \item Subsequently, we implement the evolution in Eq.~\eqref{eq:time_l} with these occupation numbers by means of the quantum multiplier. \end{enumerate} This procedure is recursively repeated to traverse the entire hierarchy until the coarsest level is reached, as shown in Fig.\ref{fig:point1}.
+Note that after the summation, every four child boxes are efficiently merged into their corresponding parent box.
+Since the quantum adders and multipliers are reversible, the uncomputing merely reverses this merging procedure while leaving the accumulated phase intact, so it is safe to perform.
+As illustrated in Fig.~\ref{fig:box_uncompute}, uncomputing is carried out in the reverse order of the compute phase: at each step, the occupation number stored for a parent box $P$ is decomposed back into those of its four child boxes $C$ at the next finer level.
+As a concrete example, a quantum circuit for the 0th-order Q2FMM is presented in Appendix~\ref{app:overall_circuit}, shown for a one-dimensional lattice for visual clarity.